pathoge/intel-reports-ragbot/README.md

 docker build --no-cache -t ia-genai-demo:latest .
 ```

-3. While that's running, make a copy of `config.toml`, rename it to something memorable, and fill out the required settings (note - you can choose Azure or Local LLM):
+3. While that's running, make a copy of `config.toml`, rename it to something memorable, and fill out the required settings (note - this app is designed to be used by Elasticians with our internal LLM proxy):
 ```
 NUM_REPORTS = number of fake reports to generate